Wintellect/MSLearn/Introduction to Bash/includes/2-bash-fundamentals.md

 $ ls *\**
 ```

-Note that Linux has no formal concept of a file-name extension as other operating systems do.
-This doesn't mean that PNG files won't have a **.png** extension.
-It simply means that Linux attaches no special significance to the fact that the file names end with **.png**.

-Armed with this information in this unit, you're ready to start learning the key Bash commands that every sysadmin should know.
+Armed with this information, you're ready to start learning the key Bash commands that every sysadmin should know.